ros2/design/articles/actions.md

 ### Actions in rmw

 An alternative to using services and topics is to implement actions in the rmw layer.
-This would enable using middleware specific features better suited actions.
+This would enable using middleware specific features better suited to actions.
 The default middleware in ROS 2 uses DDS, and there don't appear to be any DDS features better for actions than what are used for services and topics.
 Additionally implementing actions in the rmw implementations increases the complexity of writing an rmw implementation.
 For these reasons actions will be implemented at a higher level.